Lei Pauku at Hoakalei

 No analysis available

-Central AC is strongly supported by both historical MLS data and current remarks.
-Multiple listings explicitly mention "central AC" or "Central A/C," and the feature appears in repeated community descriptions rather than isolated agent comments.
-This looks like a genuine building-wide feature, not a copy-paste mistake.
+Central AC is strongly supported across the building.
+Multiple listings explicitly mention "central AC" / "Central A/C," and the historical MLS data is very consistent (18/20 unit_features, 20/20 inclusions).
+This looks like a building-wide feature repeated by multiple agents, not a one-off copy-paste error.

 No analysis available